 Question: What happens if you put your property in the hands of a private party, then that party calls the police and allows them to search it?
 Is the police search valid?

-- in conducting its own search, the police didn't go beyond the scope of the original, private search.
+In this kind of situation, a key question is often whether, in conducting its own search, the police went beyond the scope of the original, private search.

 Example: Employees of a shipping company inspecting a damaged package discovered a white, powdery substance and called federal agents.
 The agents examined the damaged package; tests of the substance showed it to be cocaine.
 The search was legitimate because it didn’t interfere with a reasonable expectation of privacy.
-(United States v.
+(U.S. v.
 Jacobsen, 466 U.S. 109 (1984).)

 Example: A defendant gave his computer to a private business hired to repair it.
 The computer technician discovered child pornography pictures stored on the computer and called the police.
 The police viewed the obvious photographs in the same format as the technician, then enlarged them and viewed them as a slideshow.
 Even though the police enlarged the photographs, they didn’t see anything that the technician hadn’t already seen.
 The police search was essentially identical to the private search and the police learned nothing more than had been already been learned in the private search.
 The search was therefore valid.
 (U.S. v.
 Tosti, 733 F.3d 816 (9th Cir.
 2013).)